 It’s a Monday evening and I’m kicking back after work at the gig of one of my favourite up-and-coming artists and pop princess Ailsha Davey.
 Except, I’m alone, in bed wearing pyjamas.
 Gone is the pint from my hand replaced with a cup of decaffeinated tea (god forbid I hit the caffeine after 3 pm and end up awake past midnight).

-It’s not the same I’ll admit, but the sound quality’s great, and Ailsha and her producer Luke play a blinder.
+It’s not the same, I’ll admit, but the sound quality’s great, and Ailsha and her producer Luke play a blinder.
 It’s thoroughly enjoyable, bops are had, I sing along without fear of embarrassment and my head hits the pillow at 10 pm.
 For other artists out there who want to try this experience, they can look for online services like live streaming api.

 I’ll admit that the first live-streamed gig I saw at the start of the pandemic was Denise Chaila for Other Voices at the National Concert Hall.
 It was quite the special one not only for her banging lyrics and stage presence but also the incredible location and filmography.
 It took place while we were all in the dark (or in denial) about how long this pandemic would last.
 And to be honest, it set the bar high for online gigs to come.